Jaclo Faucets Review & Rating Updated: May 24, 2025

 A faucet is usually delivered as a kit of partly assembled components in a box.
 The kit contains all of the parts needed to install the faucet.

 Unlike a fully assembled coffeemaker that needs only to be plugged in to be fully operational, a faucet has to be put together on site.
-It has to be attached to a sink or countertop and its various components connected together.
+It has to be attached to a sink or countertop and its various components connected.

 Actual final assembly does not occur until the plumber (or homeowner) installs the faucet.